oyekanmiayo/dsa-all-langs/stack/README.md

     Pseudocode:
     * Remove element from head of the linkedlist
     ```
-    **Time Complexity** : time to remove element from tail of the linkedlist
+    **Time Complexity** : time to remove element from head of the linkedlist
     | Time to remove element from head of the linkedlist | Worst Case for `pop()` |
     |----------------------------------------------------|------------------------|
     | Constant Time/O(1)                                 | Constant Time/O(1)     |